On the emergence of heat waves in the transient thermal grating geometry: Results and discussions

-As shown in~\cref{TTGBD3Dmaterials}, it can be found that the numerical results are in consistent with the analytical solutions in both the ballistic, hydrodynamic and diffusive regimes.
-More results are shown in~\cref{TTG3DgrayUN}.
-It can be found that the results in three-dimensional materials are similar to those in two-dimensional materials (\cref{TTGgray}).
-Namely, the heat wave could appear in both the ballistic and hydrodynamic regimes.
+To begin, the frequency-independent BTE is investigated.
+In addition to the analytical results obtained for the hydrodynamic and ballistic regimes, numerical solutions to the transition between regimes are shown in Fig.~\ref{TTG3DgrayUN}.
+We found that the temperature response of three-dimensional materials is qualitatively similar to those in two-dimensional materials, i.e., the heat wave appears in the quasiballistic, ballistic and hydrodynamic regimes.

-Secondly, we take the monocrystalline silicon material as a more practical example.
-The phonon dispersion and polarization of silicon are shown in~\cref{siliconparameters} and Appendix~\ref{sec:dispersionsilicon}.
+{{Moving to the frequency-dependent BTE~\eqref{eq:dimensionlessBTE},}} the phonon dispersion and polarization of monocrystalline silicon are given in~Appendix~\ref{sec:dispersionsilicon}.
 The thermal conductivity of bulk silicon is $145.9$ W/(m·K) at $300$ K~\cite{terris2009modeling}.
-Different from graphene, there is no flexural phonon ZA mode and phonon N processes can be ignored in silicon~\cite{holland1963analysis,brockhouse1959lattice,pop2004analytic,terris2009modeling}.
-In the ballistic limit, there is rare interior phonon scattering so that the analytical solutions can be obtained,
+Distinct from graphene, there is no quadratic ZA branch~\cite{brockhouse1959lattice,pop2004analytic,kaviany_2008} and the distinction between N and R processes can be safely ignored in silicon across a wide range of temperatures~\cite{terris2009modeling}.

-The numerical results in different system size and temperatures are shown in~\cref{TTGsilicon}.
-More results can be found in Appendix~\ref{sec:appendixsilicon}.
-When $L=100$ nm and $T_0=30$ K, the grating period is much smaller than the phonon mean free path (\cref{siliconparameters}(b)), so that the heat conduction is in the ballistic regime.
-As shown in~\cref{TTGsilicon}(a), no negative dimensionless temperature $T^*$ appears, which indicates that there is no heat wave in silicon.
-When the grating period is at the micro scale (e.g., $L=100~\mu$m), at room temperature (\cref{TTGsilicon}(c)), phonons undergo a diffusive processes and the heat conduction obeys the Fourier's law.
-When the grating period is comparable to the phonon mean free path (\cref{TTGsilicon}(b)(c)), the results deviates from the solutions in both the ballistic and diffusive limits.
-In a word, there is no negative dimensionless temperature ($T^*<0$) from ballistic to diffusive regimes in silicon.
+The numerical results for different system sizes and temperatures are shown in~\cref{TTGsilicon}. {{When $T_0=10$ K, as shown in~\cref{TTGsilicon}(a,b), the grating period is much smaller than the phonon mean free path and the numerical results agree well with the following analytical solutions in the ballistic regime:

+A negative dimensionless temperature appears at $T_0 =10$ K, which indicates that a heat wave can emerge at extremely low temperatures.
+Furthermore, at sufficiently low temperatures, the TA branch is linear, and the LA branch is considerably less important than TA branch due to its low density of state at low phonon frequency~\cite{kaviany_2008,ChenG05Oxford}.
+In other words, heat conduction at extremely low temperatures in silicon can be approximated by the frequency-independent phonon BTE, as shown in~\cref{TTG3DgrayUN}.}}